HSBC activist shareholder demands AGM vote on Asia business spin-off

 Lui told Reuters that HSBC has requested both proposals to be submitted as 'special' resolutions, which he said shows the lender is "very worried" that the proposal will be passed.

+According to HSBC's Articles of Association, shareholders wishing to direct the board on strategy must do so via a special resolution, in line with normal corporate practice, a source familiar with the matter told Reuters.

-A resolution defined as "ordinary", would require just 50% of the vote to pass, but if deemed "special" a minimum 75% of the vote will have to be met.
+A resolution defined as "ordinary", would require just 50% of the vote to pass, but if deemed "special" a minimum 75% of the vote would have to be met.

 A few institutional investors have shown interest in supporting the proposals, Lui said of his second such attempt to force HSBC to improve dividends, with the first ending in vain due to lack of institutional support.